user-of-github/evo-ts-bootcamp/course-work/roulette/README.md

 __What exactly changed__:
 - Migrated from Webpack to Vite 7
+- Updated libs' versions:
-- Updated React version from 17 to 18.3
+  - React version from 17 to 18
-- Updated TypeScript version from 4.# to 5.9
+  - TypeScript version from 4 to 5.9
+  - Babylon.js version from 4 to 8
 - Linked React Compiler v1.0
 - Modified a bit loading screen (with a manual-start-game button, to force start background music if autoplay didn't work)
 - Fixed a couple of moments, which for some reason stopped working in 2025
 - The rest is not changed and stayed as it was in 2021